Nonviolent Communication helps its readers solve conflicts by focusing on people’s needs and avoiding judgments.

 - Look for win-win and full satisfaction instead of compromise

-Communication is a major part of everyday life and of our relationship.
+Communication is a major part of everyday life and of our relationships.

 If we want to function well with people, we need to learn to communicate effectively.